ECronin1973/programming-for-data-analytics/project/README.md

 | **📄 csv (stdlib)** | built-in         | Reading historic weather CSV files |

 ### 🔄 Reproducibility Measures
-- **requirements.txt** and **environment.yml** pin all versions for consistent installs (pip or conda).
+- **requirements.txt** and **environment.yml** files specify all package versions to ensure consistent installations using pip or conda.
-- **GitHub Actions** ran weekly automation to verify reproducibility across environments.
-- **Schema exports** and **audit tables** documented structure and missingness for reviewer transparency.
+- **Schema exports** and **audit tables** documented data structure and missing values to enhance reviewer transparency.
-- **Batching strategy** ensured large files were split into manageable monthly segments to remain GitHub‑compatible.
+- **Batching strategy** divided large files into manageable monthly segments to maintain compatibility with GitHub.

 ### 📑 Reviewer Takeaway
-This environment setup ensured that all workflows were reproducible, cross‑platform compatible, and reviewer‑friendly.
-Explicit version pins, CI/CD checks, and Python 3.11 compatibility reinforced transparency and consistency.
+This environment configuration ensured that all workflows were reproducible, cross-platform compatible, and accessible for reviewers.
+Explicit version pinning, and Python 3.11 compatibility reinforced transparency and consistency.

 ---

 ### 7. Initial Visual Inspection

-Before any automated cleaning or batching, the workflow began with a **manual visual inspection of the raw datasets**.
+Prior to automated cleaning or batching, the workflow commenced with a manual visual inspection of the raw datasets.
 This step was critical for transparency, allowing reviewers to see the data in its original form and understand the challenges that shaped the technical approach.
-Inspection revealed several inconsistencies and hidden complexities that made the datasets difficult to process without systematic cleaning and schema enforcement.
+The inspection identified multiple inconsistencies and underlying complexities, which rendered the datasets difficult to process without systematic cleaning and schema enforcement.

 #### Flight activity JSON files (arrivals & departures):
   - Contained detailed operational records including scheduled times, actual times, statuses, and identifiers.